quinneden/virby-nix-darwin/README.md

     "virby-nix-darwin.cachix.org-1:z9GiEZeBU5bEeoDQjyfHPMGPBaIQJOOvYOOjGMKIlLo="
   ];

-  # Don't configure any other Virby options until after you've switched to the new configuration.
+  # Don't configure any other Virby options until after you've switched to the new
-  # If the hash for the disk image derivation doesn't match the one in the binary cache, then nix
+  # configuration.
+If the hash for the disk image derivation doesn't match the one
-  # will try to build the image locally, which will fail if you don't have a linux builder available.
+  # in the binary cache, then nix will try to build the image locally.
   services.virby.enable = true;
 }
 ```